 A little more Tuscany, Montefioralle and a little of Bologna

-We had about half a day before our flight back from Bologna.
-So we got the bus to Greve-in-Chianti, got down just before the town, walked along the road for atleast a mile or so.
+I had about half a day before our flight back from Bologna.
+So I got the bus to Greve-in-Chianti, got down just before the town, walked along the road for atleast a mile or so.
 The road was quite pretty, it was a little uphill along vineyards.
 The houses, vineyards all were very pretty.
-Finally we reached the village, it was really really small, but pretty.
+Finally I reached the village, it was really really small, but pretty.
 Walked round the village, walked till the other side of the village, Montefioralle looked like a nice, imposing castle-village.
-We walked around the private vineyards wherever we could find paths, finally hit a road which got us back to Greve.
+We walked around the private vineyards wherever I could find paths, finally hit a road which got us back to Greve.

-Got a really good Pesto-mozarella sandwich at one of the stalls at the Mercato Centrale, Cantuccini at one of the specialty cantuccini shops, picked up a friend at the train station, we immediately booked tickets to go to Pisa by the local train.
+Got a really good Pesto-mozarella sandwich at one of the stalls at the Mercato Centrale, Cantuccini at one of the specialty cantuccini shops.
 The journey was quite good, the walk to the tower from the station wasn’t bad and there was a Christmas market on the way.

-On returning we checked into Hotel Montreal, went for dinner to Ristorante Caffagi, the Ravioli and Risotto we had were really good, and so were the desserts.
+On returning I checked into Hotel Montreal, went for dinner to Ristorante Caffagi, the Ravioli and Risotto I had were really good, and so were the desserts.
 Took a long stroll along the river and ended the day.